Stochastic Dynamics, Large Deviations Principle, and Non-equilibrium Thermodynamics: Large deviations principle and classical irreversible thermodynamics

 (ii) The local equilibrium hypothesis also guarantees the existence of a local strictly convex entropy function $s_i\equiv S(u_i,v_i,w_i)$.
 Then by differential calculus (or Gibbs relation in thermodynamics) one has

-Eq. \ref{app-e1} has established a {\em local} entropy balance law in the form given by (\ref{ebl}).
+Eq. (\ref{app-e1}) has established a {\em local} entropy balance law in the form given by (\ref{ebl}).
 If $\xi$ represents energy, volume, or the concentration of a chemical species, then $(\partial s_i/\partial \xi_i) \equiv (\partial S/\partial\xi)_i$, $i\in\mathfrak{S}$, will be $1/T_i$, $p_i/T_i$, and $\mu_i/T_i$ respectively, with $T_i$, $p_i$ and $\mu_i$ being local temperature, pressure, and chemical potential.
 Then the corresponding {\em thermodynamic forces} between states $i$ and $j$ are $(1/T_i-1/T_j)$, $(p_i/T_i-p_j/T_j)$, and $\mu_i/T_i-\mu_j/T_j$.

 (iii) Eq. (\ref{app-e1}b), which splits (\ref{app-e1}a) into a symmetric and an antisymmetric terms, is actually a discrete version of the integration by parts in differential calculus, which is employed in the third step of CIT based on continuous variables.
 We recognize $\sum_{j\in\mathfrak{S}}\big(J_{ij}-J_{ji}\big)$ as a discrete analogue of a divergence term, in which $J_{ij}\ge 0$ is a one-way flux.
-Thus, for any $x_i$ and $x_j$,
+Thus we have

 The last term is again a divergence term, which is determined by only boundary values when summed over a set of $i$'s.
-Interestingly, if we identify $(x_j-x_i)$ as a ``thermodynamic force'' between states $i$ and $j$, the term $(x_j-x_i)J_{ji}$ is not consistent with Onsager's entropy production rate: According to his theory a ``thermodynamics flux'' is the net flux $(J_{ij}-J_{ji})$, not one-way flux \cite{hill-book}.
-This observation suggests that instead of Eq. \ref{int-by-p}, we should make $J_{ij}$ and $J_{ji}$ symmetric:
+Interestingly, if we identify $(s_j/\xi_j-s_i/\xi_i)$ as a ``thermodynamic force'' between states $i$ and $j$, the term $(s_j/\xi_j-s_i/\xi_i)J_{ji}$ is not consistent with Onsager's entropy production rate: According to his theory a ``thermodynamics flux'' is the net flux $(J_{ij}-J_{ji})$, not one-way flux \cite{hill-book}.
+This observation suggests that instead of Eq. (\ref{int-by-p}), we should make $J_{ij}$ and $J_{ji}$ symmetric:

 This is precisely the Eq. (\ref{app-e1}b).

 (iv) Now the fourth step in CIT is to introduce a thermodynamic force-flux relationship: